 Different vehicle manufactures recommend their gearbox oil to be changed at different intervals, some like BMW advise that their transmissions are sealed for life, however we all know that in the real world even the best specification oils degrade over time.
 We believe that the lifetime of your transmission can be extended with a service every 40 – 50,000 miles and in our experience not changing the oil has caused problems including slow or jerky gearshifts and in some cases premature transmission failure.

-Simply draining and refilling the sump can leave up to 70% of the total fluid inside the torque converter, Valve body and cooler lines.
+Simply draining and refilling the sump can leave up to 70% of the degraded fluid inside the torque converter, Valve body and cooler lines.

 Hutfields have a gearbox fluid flushing machine which changes up-to 98% of the oil within your automatic transmission.